MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/co-develop/governance.md

 > Use the PR checker tool at the end of this document to automate the PR checking process.

-You should ensure that solution versioning is accurate, following the sprint and dev guidelines set out in “Implement Scrum practices for your team in Azure Boards”.
+You should ensure that solution versioning is accurate, following the sprint and dev guidelines set out in [Implement Scrum practices for your team in Azure Boards](https://docs.microsoft.com/azure/devops/boards/sprints/scrum-overview).
 Test results from the PR can be screenshots or videos that depict the functionality being built.

 In multi-team environments, it is important to coordinate the duration of sprints and releases.
 Sprints do not have to be of a consistent length along a project timeline and can vary in duration between teams, according to each group’s preferences.
 However, the release cadence cannot be less than the shortest sprint duration across all teams.
 ## Templates and Standardization
 Templates and standardization deliver efficiency by helping to promote consistency within the team.
-All aspects of the team’s operations – whether that is onboarding tasks, story review presentations, or work item templates that help save time and provide guidance to teams when defining user stories, features, bugs, or tasks  – benefit from standardization and simplification.
+All aspects of the team’s operations – whether that is onboarding tasks, story review presentations, or [work item templates](https://docs.microsoft.com/azure/devops/boards/backlogs/work-item-template?view=azure-devops&tabs=browser) that help save time and provide guidance to teams when defining user stories, features, bugs, or tasks  – benefit from standardization and simplification.

 ## Implementing an effective support model
 An effective support model is essential for the long-term success of an application after its deployment, as highlighted in the earlier section about generating a support matrix.
 Bugs and outages are inevitable, so it is vital that the team has a structured approach for dealing with these occurrences, and the support matrix provides the necessary framework.

 ### Creating the service level agreement
 A key factor in any support model is the definition of the Service Level Agreement (SLA).
 The SLA should be a formal document that the team draws up that contains sections that cover the following items:
 - **Outages** – what level of service outage is acceptable, whom to inform, what actions to take, confirmation of service resumption, and actions to prevent a repeat.
 Any automated testing procedures that the team uses need to align with the expected outage tolerance and the applicable SLA.
 - **Bugs** – who can notify, assignment of severity levels, classification, actions on detection, who is responsible for resolving and signing off.
 - **Escalations** – escalation levels, assignment of staff to levels, responsibilities at each level, distribution lists for each level, and so on.
 The SLA should be stored in the team’s documentation portal and updated as required.

 ### Delivering application support
 The best approach for delivering the application support specified in the SLA is for the team that created the solution also to be responsible for supporting it.
 The advantages of this system are:
 1. It encourages better quality development, because those who created the app know that they are going to have to support it.